 - Clients and references.
 To identify an outsourcing provider’s focus, it’s worth checking what types of clients the provider works with.
 These may be enterprises, niche businesses, other software development companies, or IT consultants.
 Apart from checking out profiles of potential vendors on rating platforms, organizations may prefer reviewing testimonials on the corporate website.
 Linkedin is also a good place to look for clients' feedback as well as to find useful contacts who could share their experience of working with a vendor.

 - Cooperation models.
 Usually, the choice of cooperation model depends on the project duration and the client’s involvement in the development process.
 Among the most common models are resource-based and project-based.
-Major cooperation models we offer at Yalantis are Time and Materials, Fixed Price, Managed Team, Managed Product, and Managed Service.
+Major cooperation models we offer at Yalantis are Time and Materials, Fixed Price, Managed Team, and Managed Product.

 - Vendor location.
 Choosing an outsourcing destination is another important component of successful cooperation.
 It’s worth evaluating your partner’s geographic location and level of digital adoption, the quantity and quality of talents available in the partner’s local market, laws and regulations on outsourcing in the partner’s jurisdiction, cultural differences, possible language barriers, and the business environment in the partner’s country.
 Considering the saturation of the IT market in the US and India, Eastern Europe and Ukraine specifically are promising destinations, providing quality talents at an affordable price.
 DesignRush, a popular B2B marketplace, regularly analyses top-performing software development companies by country and skillset.
 Recently, Yalantis has been recognized as one of the Top 10 Software Development Companies in Ukraine by DesignRush.